broadinstitute/Tangram/README.md

 ## Frequently Asked Questions

 #### Do I need a GPU for running Tangram?
-A GPU is not required but is recommended.
+Mapping with cluster mode is fine on a standard laptop.
+For mapping at single cell level, GPU is not required but is recommended.
 We run most of our mappings on a single P100 which maps ~50k cells in a few minutes.

 #### How do I choose a list of training genes?
 A good way to start is to use the top 1k unique marker genes, stratified across cell types, as training genes.
 Alternatively, you can map using the whole transcriptome.
 Ideally, training genes should contain high quality signals: if most training genes are rich in dropouts or obtained with bad RNA probes your mapping will not be accurate.